Gates of Haast: History

 In December 1979, the Ministry of Works and Development advised that exceptionally high flood levels in the Haast River had caused significant damage to the highway in the vicinity of the Gates of Haast Bridge.
 Heavy erosion had occurred, removing most of the road protection works.
 Boulders weighing an estimated 500 tonnes had moved or disappeared.
 The bridge was declared unsafe for traffic, closing State Highway 6 across the pass and causing major impacts on West Coast tourism.
-The Ministry of Works reported that the bridge foundations of the Haast end had been almost completely undermined, and urgent temporary support measures were put in place to prevent the bridge collapsing if the foundations failed.
+The Ministry of Works reported that the bridge foundations of the Haast end had been almost completely undermined, and urgent temporary support measures were put in place to prevent the bridge from collapsing if the foundations failed.
 Temporary repairs were made to allow the bridge to be re-opened for Christmas holiday traffic, but during day-times only and with a weight restriction.
 Passengers on tourist buses were required to disembark and walk across the bridge, to lessen the load.
 It was estimated that full repairs to the bridge would take six months.

 In 2010, a proposal was announced for a new bridge and road re-alignment at Gates of Haast.
-The proposed new bridge would be two-lane, and have an estimated cost of $28 million.
+The proposed new bridge would be two-lane and have an estimated cost of $28 million.
 The proposal was intended to mitigate some of the hazards of slips, erosion and heavy vehicle impact that are a threat to the existing bridge.
 However, in 2014, these plans were shelved, after three years of investigations concluded that a new bridge could not be engineered to withstand a major landslide or washout that are inherent risks in this section of State Highway 6.